lakshya-05/Weather-App/README.md

 - Quick weather checks for a user's current location or a location they plan to visit.
 - Travel planning.
 - Daily weather briefings.
-- Educational tool for learning about APIs and JSON.
+- Educational tool for learning about APIs, GUI and JSON.
 - Potential for integration with other applications (e.g., desktop widgets, home automation).
 - Potential for weather monitoring with further development.